 Receivables: Amounts billed as the result of program services, amounts due from tenants and other amounts due under contractual agreements are considered trade receivables and are not classified as held for sale.
 Interest is not charged on trade receivables, nor is collateral required.
 The grants and contracts receivables including the United Way Allocation are promises to give due within one year.
 The receivables are valued using an allowance for uncollectible accounts.
 Periodically, management reviews the collectability of the receivables using such factors as the collection history of the account, the age of the account and the account's ability to pay.
 Accounts are considered past due after 30 days of no payments.
 Accounts determined to be uncollectible are charged against an allowance for uncollectible accounts.
-At year end 2014 and 2013, no allowance for uncollectible accounts is considered necessary.
-The allowance for uncollectible accounts is considered an accounting estimate.
+At year end 2015 and 2014, no allowance for uncollectible accounts is considered an accounting estimate.
 The estimate may be adjusted as more current information becomes available and any adjustment could be significant.